Skip to main content

 Special Topics in Evolution and Ecology

-BioEE 7600
+BIOEE 7600

 This course is aimed at first- or second-year students, who will be prepared to include modeling in their PhD research, but later-stage students are also welcome.
 Each week there will be 3 lectures (75 – 90 min) and 3 computer labs (3hrs).
 The emphasis of the course is on building deterministic dynamic models and studying them on the computer, including models for single populations, interacting populations (including infectious disease models), and natural selection in simple haploid and diploid models.
 Time permitting we may also look at evolutionary invasion analysis (e.g., evolution of virulence), stochastic models, or maximum likelihood methods for fitting dynamic models to data.